EddieStn/hangman/README.md

 * Time

 # User stories

+### Based on supportive feedback I've implemented the Hangman and the Game Over logo, the length of the word (shown at the beginning of the game) and the following:

 * I want to see a fresh screen after a guess
     * Created a function to clear the terminal after each guess and when a new game begins